-Note 8.
+Note 9.
 Reverse Repurchase Agreements

-As of December 31, 2022 and December 31, 2021, the Company had \$189.5 million and \$129.2 million in amounts due to counterparties as collateral for reverse repurchase agreements that could be pledged, delivered or otherwise used, with a fair value of \$189.3 million and \$134.7 million, respectively.
-Additionally, as of December 31, 2022, the Company had entered into \$877.6 million in reverse repurchase agreements in order to effectively borrow U.S. Treasury securities and pledge them as collateral for \$888.3 million of repurchase agreements (see Note 11 - Repurchase Agreements for further detail).
+As of December 31, 2023 and December 31, 2022, the Company had \$286.1 million and \$189.5 million in amounts due to counterparties as collateral for reverse repurchase agreements that could be pledged, delivered or otherwise used, with a fair value of \$284.1 million and \$189.3 million, respectively.
+Additionally, as of December 31, 2022, the Company had entered into \$877.6 million in reverse repurchase agreements in order to effectively borrow U.S. Treasury securities and pledge them as collateral for \$888.3 million of repurchase agreements (see Note 12 - Repurchase Agreements for further detail).
+These reverse repurchase agreements had the same maturities as the corresponding repurchase agreements, which were all short term as of December 31, 2022.
+As of December 31, 2023, the Company had no reverse repurchase agreements in place to effectively borrow U.S. Treasury securities and pledge them as collateral for repurchase agreements and pledge them as an advected by the company had no reverse repurchase agreements in place to effectively borrow U.S. Treasury securities and pledge them as collateral for repurchase agreements.

-Note 9.
+Note 10.
 Offsetting Assets and Liabilities